tve/hologw/README.md

 This will submit the whole message to Hologram (which doesn't seem to mind the extra "a":10, get a "[0,0]" response, then delay 10 seconds, and finally send it via UDP.
 The `-q 20` causes nc to linger 20 seconds for the response.

+The `hologw` binary is a Linux x64 executable that will run on any Linux distro.